pluralsight/guides/draft/front-end-javascript/creating-an-optimized-multi-user-offline-first-application/article.md

 }
 ```

 So, if we're not handling the subscribe function, how do we update the view?
-Well, that's the topic for the next chapter.

 ## Using the changes feed to update the view

-Whenever you're doing a change to an item in a list, you may want to update the view in the callback of that update.
-But what happens if the update comes from the `sync` that is going on in background?
-You would need to write the same function that handles the changes.
-What you can do instead is updating the document and handling any errors that the database could return and let the changes feed update your view.
+Whenever you're doing a change to an item in a list, you may want to update the view in the update's callback.
+But what happens if the update comes from the `sync` that is running in background?
+You would need to write the same function to handle the changes.
+What you can do instead is update the document and handle any errors that the database could return and let the changes feed update your view.

-It's also a better design because you don't have to worry anymore with  "Where is this change coming from?".
-It all come from the changes feed.
+It's also a better design because you don't have to worry about "Where is this change coming from?" anymore.
+It all comes from the changes feed.

 #### Example